KQM-git/TCL/characters/electro/lisa.md

 | Duration | 15s |
 | CD | 20s |

+* The hitbox of Lisa's Lightning Rose is a cylinder with the following dimensions/attributes:
+  * Its Radius is indicated by its VFX and mobs' centers have to be inside said radius in order to take damage.
+Misleadingly, the actual area is not the flowered decal, but the soft tinted circle of purple.
+  * Its Height/Depth is either unlimited or absurdly large.
+This is difficult to properly quantize.
+  * Its hitbox can clip through terrain (allowing it to connect with enemies that are out of Lisa's direct Line of Sight); see Azhdaha.
 * Surrounding opponents are only launched if made airborne while their poise is broken.
 Poise-broken grounded enemies are frequently staggered instead.
 * The initial summon damage of **Lightning Rose** does not apply an Electro Aura.
 * The Lightning Rose shoots lightning 29 times in total, every 0.5s after the initial summon blast.